 Whether done intentionally or not by the founders, Aftcra is Pig Latin for “Craft”, which is just the first and the last half of the word “Craft” flipped around followed by adding an “a” (pronounced -ay) at the end of the word.

 Anyhow, Aftcra is a hand-crafted art website designed specifically for crafts made in America.
-They too have a large variety of handcrafted item categories, namely Clothing, kids and baby, home and furnishings, arts and handicrafts, jewelry celebrations, paper goods and other accessories.
+They too have a large variety of handcrafted item categories.
 Aftcra makes it easy for sellers to access a market searching for a family-like business approach.